clinicedc/edc-fabric/README.md

     pip install -U pip ipython

-Install `fabric` in your new virtualenv
+Install `Fabric3` in your new virtualenv

-    pip install fabric
+    pip install Fabric3

 Create a source code folder for all repos